xianhuazhou/elog/README.md

 ```

 for each app, there are 5 parameters:
-* name: name of your app, (Note: don't put comma ',' in it')
+* name: name of your app of the log file
 * file: log file path
 * interval\_time: every number of seconds to check new logs
 * position: read data from log file in the specified positon after elog-client is started